What is the Grassroots Safety Table?

 The table is led by Bus Riders Unite!, the Portland Metro region's bus rider's union.
 Our coalition partners include and have included No More Freeways, Safer Routes Partnership, and other organizations.

 Why is transit safety an environmental issue?

 In 2019, Oregon’s largest source of carbon dioxide emissions was transportation.
 To reduce these emissions, we need to reduce the number of single-occupancy vehicles on the road and increase ridership on transit.
 However, if people do not feel safe on public transit, they will not use the transit system.
 In studies done by the LA Metro, Black riders and many people of color on transit reported being unjustly targeted by law enforcement, and feeling unsafe when in areas with an armed police presence.
 We believe every rider counts and everyone deserves to feel safe during their commute.
 Making public transit more desirable is key to upping ridership and transitioning into a transportation system that serves everyone.
-This means a public system that is safe, accessible, affordable, gets riders wherever they need to be, and is respectful of our planet and the finite resource that is land.
+This means a public system that is free, safe, accessible, efficient, and is respectful of our Earth.

 What have we accomplished together?

 The relationships we've built and maintained with these partners has allowed for numerous achievements, most notably our involvement with the Rider Ambassador Program, a pilot program from the Portland Streetcar, modeled off of TriMet’s successful Rider Advocates program that was cut in 2009.
 The program is an alternative to policing on transit.

 Another achievement that has come from this table is an extensive research report on alternatives to policing on transit that explores alternative programs from around the world.

 Email us at [email protected] for more information.